Understated Excellence™

 • 1998 - Associate Diploma of Engineering (Computer Systems)

 • The Major Project was to use Motorola 6809 chip and assembly language to program a custom built machine.
 A standard project was a domestic garden watering system.
 My project was initially rejected as it was not complex enough.
 Apparently, the project required a keypad for data entry and timers.
 However, a presenter on a popular gardening TV show of the day suggested that watering during the day wasted water due to evaporation and the best time to water when the sun was set and the soil was dry.
 My project used light and moisture sensors with set levels to automatically water the plants based on watering needs at an appropriate time (when there was no Sun).
 An appropriate outputs switched open a water valve.
 There was only about 30 lines of code.
 My project was also handed over and re-used multiple times by multiple students later on.
 It was eventually returned and is now stored away.
-Arduino and Rasberry Pi modules should enable something similar now using high level coding.
+Arduino and Raspberry Pi modules should enable something similar now using high level coding.

 I did see a watering system based on similar principles about 20 years later, but it appears that days, dates and times have made a comeback since then...